 The first angle is ancient.
 When people began to settle down into homes, those homes were divided by family.
 And this is where we start to see indications of women being pushed out of normal society and subject to inane restrictions, because men—who like everybody else were once just part of a communal tribe or clan—suddenly didn’t want to be caught raising a child who wasn’t a direct relative.
 You can solve that problem the easy way—teaching men that genetics doesn’t make a family—or you can solve it the dumb way of turning women’s reproductive system into a puzzle to be solved.

 This choice has also caused society no end of grief, of course.
-We lost access to approximately half of all ideas of how to solve problems, because women’s ideas are presumed to be inferior.
+We lost access to approximately half of all ideas of how to solve problems, because women’s ideas are presumed to be inferior to justify discouraging them from entering the workforce where they might meet men.
 Men are far more likely to die on the job, because women are refused for or harassed from dangerous jobs.
 And misogyny spills over into racism—oppressing to protect the “purity” of women—homophobia, and transphobia.

 The other angle is that organized anti-abortion activism didn’t exist—anywhere—until after 1970.
 In the United States, there were occasional anti-abortion laws, but there was no movement until after Roe v Wade was decided.
 It’s the exact definition of wedge politics, in this case demonizing feminism and women in general to galvanize voters.
 And, because we have thousands of years’ worth of practice at imagining women as lower beings that need to be controlled—consider the origins of terms like bitch or feisty—the wedge works to separate out people who think that men need to have authority over women’s reproductive systems in order for society to function.